douglasjfm/VEMGMM/README.md

 CBLAS is also used with GSL and you must also link it.
 Libz, the library for file compression, is also a dependency, and you will need to link the static lib.

-The EM algorith, the functions for IO was implmented on the GitHub project em4gmm of the user juandavm.
+The EM algorith, the functions for IO were implemented on the GitHub project em4gmm of the user juandavm.